Heat kernel of non-minimal second-order operators: Final result

 Having set the notation, we now focus on the first part of our result, i.e., that which is given by the integral over the $\zeta$ parameter.
 Such a contribution to the trace of the second Seeley-DeWitt coefficient is not too complicated when the assumptions of Subsect.\ \ref{subsect:tr-log-pric-part-simple} are valid, especially when it is compared to the most general case of Subsect.\ \ref{subsect:tr-log-pric-part-general}.
 This is because the functional traces needed to evaluate Eq.\ \eqref{eq:integral-part-general-simple-case} have fewer tensor structures than those of Eq.\ \eqref{eq:integral-part-general-complicated-case}.
 For this reason, here we shall only provide the complete result in the first case, deferring the reader to the Appendix \ref{subsect:app-final-result-integrand-general-case} for the general one.

 First of all, let us notice that $\hM$ is a second-order differential operator which also contains first-order parts.
 Thus, in general we have

 where the numerical subscripts indicate the mass-dimension of the tensors.
-Moreover, mass-dimension four terms are always total-derivative endomorphisms, thence we discard them.
+Moreover, mass-dimension-four terms are always total-derivative endomorphisms, thence we discard them.
 Finally, $\hM_3$ can only enter the result when considering terms linear in the derivative interaction tensor $\hV$.

 The part of Eq.\ \eqref{eq:integral-part-general-simple-case} that does not explicitly depend on the Riemann tensor and its contractions is given by {

 } On the other hand, the part that comprises both $\hM_2$ and the Riemann tensor (or ts contractions) takes the following form {